EMuritu/Geopolitical_Risk_Index/README.md

 By integrating these metrics, the GRI enables energy firms to optimize sourcing, trading and investment strategies with actionable, quantifiable insights into geopolitical risk.

 ## 1. Problem Statement
-The energy industry is acutely vulnerable to geopolitical disruptions, with sudden supply shocks frequently triggering price swings exceeding 30% within weeks.
+The energy industry is acutely vulnerable to geopolitical disruptions.
+According to a report published by the Energy Information Administration (2024), sudden supply shocks frequently trigger price swings exceeding 30% within weeks.
 Traditional risk assessments remain reactive, relying on qualitative analyst reports that fail to quantify how governance fundamentals (political stability, the rule of law and corruption control) impact production stability.

 ## 2. Data
 Data is sourced from reputable institutions like: